AN63L/s3_static_website/README.md

 3. You will need to create a DNS entry pointing to your cloudfront distribution in route 53 (use the helper if needed)

-4. Test you configuration via this tools:
+4. Test you configuration via these tools:
 - [securityheaders.com](https://securityheaders.com/)
 - [Mozilla observatory](https://observatory.mozilla.org/analyze/avumi.com)